jrd261/exp-docs/mydoc/mydoc_tags.md

 </div>
 	```
 	{% endraw %}

 Because this code appears on the \_layouts/page.html file by default, you don't need to do anything.
 However, if you want to alter the placement or change the button color, you can do so.

 You can change the button color by changing the class on the button from `btn-info` to one of the other button classes bootstrap provides.
-See {{site.data.mydoc.mydoc_urls.mydoc_labels.link}} for more options on button class names.
+See {{site.data.urls.mydoc_labels.link}} for more options on button class names.

 ## Retrieving pages for a specific tag